vidyar/docs-1/sources/config.rst

 **Notifications**
 -----------------
-Shippable primarily supports email notifications and these can can be configured through the yml.
+Shippable primarily supports email and irc notifications and these can can be configured through the yml.
 To send Slack notifications, please check out our `blog post <http://blog.shippable.com/devops-chat-a-simple-way-to-use-slack-notifications-with-shippable>`_.
 To send HipChat notifications, check out our `sample project for hipchat notifications <https://github.com/shippableSamples/sample-hipchat-notifications>`_.

 By default, we send email notifications to the last committer when a build fails, or the status changes from failed to passed.